 Frequently Asked Questions

-How Can I Check My Miami Property Tax Bill?
+How Can I Check My Miami-Dade Property Tax Bill?

 Miami-Dade County offers several convenient ways to review your property tax bill.
-You can access your bill online through the Miami-Dade County Property Appraiser’s website, which provides a detailed breakdown of your taxes, including any exemptions or adjustments applied to your bill.
+You can access your bill, assessed values, and exemption details through the Miami-Dade County Property Appraiser’s website, which provides a detailed breakdown of your taxes including any exemptions or adjustments applied to your bill.

 Is There a Cap on How Much My Property Taxes Can Increase in Miami?